Summarize this article:

-Tally marks is a way of counting the numbers easily and quickly.
-It works by representing the numbers as a set of five lines.
+Tally marks are a way of counting numbers easily and quickly.
+They work by representing counts as sets of five lines.
 Four vertical lines indicate that the count is currently at four, and a fifth diagonal line across the four vertical lines complete a set of five lines.
 A set of five lines indicates that the count is five.
 Let's discuss tally marks in this article.

 Before we learn about tally mark charts and how to interpret them, we must first learn how to read and write them.
 We start with first learning what the symbols of tally marks are and how to count them.